nitin-ratnakaran/nitin-ratnakaran.github.io/_drafts/cap-theorem-and-implications-on-microservice-design.md

 - **Partition tolerance**: The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.
 {: .notice--info}

-What this essentially means is that in the event of a network failure, your distributed system gets partitioned.
-When that happens you will have to choose between whether your system provides **Consistency** or **Availability**
+What this essentially means is that in the event of a network failure, your distributed system gets partitioned and you will have to choose between whether your system responds by providing **Consistency** or **Availability**

 {% include figure image_path="/assets/images/cap-theorem-fig01.svg" alt="" caption="A partitioned system" %}